samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 But what if something is 50 years away?

 When something is far away, we have a hard time seeing it is real.
 We often act as if it is not.
-We eat unhealthy foods or don't change the oil in our car.
+We eat unhealthy foods or don't change the oil in our motobike/car.
 We feel like we can get away with ignoring the issues because we don't feel the damages right away.

 Our problem is this: **we are blind to what is real.** When it comes to issues like life, death, judgement and eternity, they feel far off and distant.
 So we live as if they do not matter today.